 There are a variety of injuries that fall into the category of premises liability.
-In our years of service, the Allegheny County premises liability attorneys at SMA Law Group have just about seen it all.
+In our years of service, the premises liability attorneys at SMT Legal have just about seen it all.
 We have the experience needed to fight back against negligent property owners and get you the compensation you deserve.
 Some of the most common types of premises liability accidents are:

-While drownings and near-drownings are certainly terrible, the situation is sometimes avoidable.
+- Accidents in Swimming Pools: While drownings and near-drownings are certainly terrible, the situation is sometimes avoidable.
 Swimming pools must be kept safe for anyone invited onto the property, whether they are located at a waterpark, hotel, or private residence.
-Even when you assume some risk in their use, you may be able to file a claim against the property owner if the pool or surrounding area is in dangerous condition.
+Even when you assume some risk in their use, you may be able to file a claim against the property owner if the pool or surrounding area is in a dangerous condition.

 Various Other Personal Injury Accidents